TianaBrittany/Flight-Delay-and-Cancellation-Analysis/README.md

 # Flight Delay and Cancellation Analysis
-Airline Operations Analytics Using SQL
+**Airline Operations Data Analysis Using SQL**

 ## Project Overview
-This project analyzes flight performance data to identify patterns in delays and cancellations across major airlines.
-Using SQL, the analysis explores how time of day, carrier, and scheduling contribute to operational inefficiencies.
+This project explores flight performance data to uncover patterns in delays and cancellations across major airlines.
+The objective is to transform raw operational data into actionable insights that could inform decisions on scheduling optimization and process improvement.

-The objective is to demonstrate the use of SQL in performing real-world data analysis—transforming raw operational data into actionable insights that could support scheduling optimization and performance improvement strategies.
+The analysis demonstrates proficiency in SQL for data cleaning, aggregation, and analytical reporting—showing how structured query logic can reveal performance trends and reliability gaps across flight operations.

 ---

 ## Objectives
-- Examine average delay durations by airline and time of day.
+- Identify the airlines with the highest average delays.
-- Calculate cancellation rates to assess carrier reliability.
+- Analyze delay patterns by time of day to identify operational inefficiencies.
-- Identify operational trends contributing to higher delays.
+- Calculate cancellation rates to evaluate carrier reliability.
-- Demonstrate SQL proficiency in data cleaning, aggregation, and reporting.
+- Demonstrate SQL fluency through conditional logic, aggregation, and time-based analysis.

 ---

-## Dataset Description
+## Dataset Overview
 **Table:** `flights`

 | Column | Type | Description |